harchlinux/harch-plasma/readme.md

-To run **Harch Linux with the KDE Plasma desktop environment** smoothly, your system should meet at least the following specifications:
+To run **Zenora Linux with the KDE Plasma desktop environment** smoothly, your system should meet at least the following specifications:

 ## **🔹 Minimum Requirements**
 | **Component**       | **Minimum Specs** |